Daniel-VDM/Coreference-Annotator/README.md

 # Coreference Annotator

-**This is a script that annotates the antecedent for each pronoun in a given data set using a Logistic Regression Model.**
+**This is a script that annotates the antecedent for each pronoun in a given data set using a Logistic Regression model.**

 *Dependencies:* Scipy, Sklearn and NLTK